About

-Trixel is a modular, mechanical building system made from precision-engineered triangle pieces.
+Trixel is a modular building system where structures don't just stand, they transform.
 Each piece connects with a smooth ball-and-socket joint, so creations feel alive.

 Trixel pieces include:

-Pieces snap together at mid-edge joints, rotate with satisfying resistance, and hold their position.
-Build flat mosaics, hinged sculptures, and kinetic structures you can re-pose endlessly.
-In short: click to connect, twist to transform
+Pieces snap together at mid-edge points, rotate with satisfying resistance, and hold their position.
+Insert for mosaics, hinged sculptures, and kinetic structures you can re-pose endlessly.
+In short: click to connect, twist to transform.

 Why triangles?